 • Zoom and other video conferencing programs are not record repositories.
 While UW-IT provides these tools, they are not responsible for ensuring the legally approved retention period is met.
 Recordings stored in the Zoom cloud will be deleted automatically 120 days after the meeting is recorded.
 Deleted recordings are moved to Zoom Trash, where they are stored for 30 days and can be retrieved during this time.
 After that point recordings are no longer accessible.
 It is your office’s responsibility to ensure that any recordings with requirements for retention are saved to another location where they can be found, opened, and viewed for their full retention period.

 The 120-day automatic deletion policy also applies to any Zoom chat or private messages.
+Chat messages sent in Microsoft Teams meetings are subject to their own automated 30-day retention after the meeting has taken place

 When hosting a meeting, consider whether you need to record and why.
 If you have not previously recorded similar meetings, don't record just because you can.
 Recording without a specific reason is not worth the extra liability and risk to the University and your office.
 This risk includes the possibility of public interpretation or misinterpretation of any verbal exchange at the meeting.